 Paragraphs 1.4.1. to 1.4.3., amend to read:

 "1.4.1.
-For vehicles with a manual transmission the driving cycle described in appendix 1 of Annex 4 to Regulation No. 83 in force at the time of approval of the vehicle shall be used, including the prescribed gear shifting points.
+For vehicles with a manual transmission the driving cycle described in paragraph 6.1. of Annex 4a to Regulation No. 83 in force at the time of approval of the vehicle shall be used, including the prescribed gear shifting points.

 1.4.2.
-For vehicles with a special gear shifting strategy the gear shifting points prescribed in appendix 1 of Annex 4 to Regulation No. 83 are not applied.
-For these vehicles the driving cycle specified in paragraph 2.3.3. of Annex 4 to Regulation No. 83 in force at the time of approval of the vehicle shall be used.
+For vehicles with a special gear shifting strategy the gear shifting points prescribed in paragraph 6.1. of Annex 4a to Regulation No. 83 are not applied.
+For these vehicles the driving cycle specified in paragraph 6.1.3.2. of Annex 4a to Regulation No. 83 in force at the time of approval of the vehicle shall be used.
 Concerning gear shifting points, these vehicles shall be driven according to the manufacturer’s instructions, as incorporated in the drivers’ handbook of production vehicles and indicated by a technical gear shift instrument (for drivers information).

 1.4.3.
-For vehicles with an automatic transmission the driving cycle specified in paragraph 2.3.3. of Annex 4 to Regulation No. 83 in force at the time of approval of the vehicle shall be used."
+For vehicles with an automatic transmission the driving cycle specified in paragraph 6.1.3.2. of Annex 4a to Regulation No. 83 in force at the time of approval of the vehicle shall be used."